agomezmartin/internationalization/assets/python/resourceBundle/README.md

 > The example above calls the file called **strings_en.properties** saved in **folder** "res".

+The method `.getBundle` allows to call the **properties file** that has our string.
+As the method's arguments we pass it:
+	1. path/file name
+	2 language

+If no language is found, it will use the default (a file wihout language).

 ## 4. Use the instanced variable to view the string

 - Call the **key** from the resource file (strings_en.properties)